shane-clark-baruch/MTH4355-Projects/project-4-concurrency/README.md

 Your code will first be measured for correctness, ensuring that it seds input files correctly.

-If you pass the correctness tests, your code will be tested for performance;
+If you pass the correctness tests, your code will be tested for performance.
-higher performance will lead to better scores.